arminzaugg/netbox-asset-importer/README.md

 See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.

+## Improvement Suggestions

+[]implement pagination.
+[]extend schema to support more DCIM types e.g. circuits and others.
+[]rewrite url property after fetch so that link points to UI instead of api endpoint.
+[]randomize externalID in schema so that multiple install of the app on same site is possible.

 ## Development Notes

 ATM we create the schema.js file out of schema.jsm.json by using.